francescopicchi76/Chipers/NorthwindDBSearchOrders/README.md

-A simple WinForm-C# program to make queries on the Northwind database (available on the Internet)
+A simple WinForm-C# programme to make queries on the Northwind database (the script to create the DB is available on the Internet: https://github.com/microsoft/sql-server-samples/tree/master/samples/databases/northwind-pubs)